mmosholder/phonebook/README.md

 ### Backend
 1. Pull down this repo, cd into the repo, and run `composer install`.
-2. Duplicate `.env.example` and name `.env`
+2. Open the repo in your code editor and duplicate `.env.example` and name `.env`
 3. If you don't already have an entry for `127.0.0.1   localhost` in your hosts file, go ahead and add it now.
 Don't be ashamed to google how to do this, I have to look it up almost every time.
 4. Hop into your terminal (still in the repo) and run `php artisan key:generate`.
 5. The hard part is over, now, run `vendor/bin/bash sail up` to get the docker containers started.
-This may take a bit for the first time running.
+This may take a bit when running for the first time.
 6. Once the docker containers are up, open up another terminal tab/window, cd into the repo, and run `vendor/bin/bash sail php artisan migrate`

 ### Frontend